 Attaching a positive spin is always a priority

-Susan works holistically and realistically, considering and connecting what clients wish to achieve with pacing and goals that are appropriate and timely.
-Step-by-step processes are tailored to meet individual needs, blocks lifted to make space for fresh possibilities.
-When “no-thinking” turns into “yes-doing” doors open.
+Susan works holistically and realistically, considers and connects what clients wish to achieve with pacing/goals that are appropriate and timely.
+Step by step processes are tailored to meet individual needs, blocks lifted to make space for fresh possibilities.
+When “no-thinking” turns into “yes-doing” there are a lot more options.

-Approach: Teamwork!
-It’s not just what happens in-session.
-Homework and follow-up matter: commitment to being an active participant.
-When effort and instinct ignite, movement and magic happen!
+Approach: "We work as a team.
+It’s not just what happens at a session.
+Homework and follow-up matter: commitment to be an active participant.
+Once effort and instinct ignite, movement happens—and magic!

 Susan is an inspirational and charismatic public speaker in both corporate and more personal settings, locally and internationally.
 Her presentations and workshops draw on diverse and evolving experience and expertise.
 Her published books are a testimony to contributions in the field of expressive arts therapies.
 Upcoming publications and on-going art-related projects show an ever-growing range of skills, interests, and sympathies.

 Topics include but are not limited to:

 • Management of Stress and Time, as well as for Personal and Organizational Development